bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 FreeBSD
 ~~~~~~~

-Under FreeBSD, use the following command to list the SCSI devices as well as the :file:`/dev/passN` that you will use on the Bareos **Changer Device**:sup:`Sd`:sub:`Autochanger`\  directive:
+Under FreeBSD, use the following command to list the SCSI devices as well as the :file:`/dev/passN` that you will use on the Bareos :config:option:`sd/autochanger/ChangerDevice`\  directive: